jbellis/jvector/UPGRADING.md

   insertions to and searches of the graph.

 ## API changes supporting new features
-- `GraphIndexBuilder` and `GraphSearcher` scoring are encapsulated by BuildScoreProvider and SearchScoreProvider, respectively.
-Notably, GraphIndexBuilder includes a `setScoreProvider` method, allowing switching from in-memory construction using full-resolution vectors to larger-than-memory construction using quantized vectors once enough vectors have been accumulated to construct an accurate PQ.
+- `GraphIndexBuilder` and `GraphSearcher` scoring are encapsulated by `BuildScoreProvider` and `SearchScoreProvider`, respectively.  `BuildScoreProvider.randomAccessScoreProvider()` and `BuildScoreProvider.pqBuildScoreProvider()` offer convenient ways to construct a BSP from full-resolution vectors in memory or with PQ-compressed vectors with reranking, respectively.
 - `addGraphNode(int node, VectorFloat<?> vector)` is now the preferred way to construct a graph incrementally.
 - `GraphIndexSearcher::resume` is added to allow resuming a previous search from where it left off.
 - `ProductQuantization::refine` allows fine-tuning a new PQ object with additional vectors, starting with an existing PQ